kdabwl/SmallObjects/README.md

 ### 3. telling the `compiler` about the `fixed field`s needed by the `Interpreter`

-All instances `inherit` the `fixed field`s which have already been declared in their respective `superclass`.
+All instances `inherit` the `fixed field`s `formatInfo` which have already been declared in their respective `superclass`.
 This must have had a beginning and here we meet the `odd` tagged `oop` again:
 ```
 typedef struct Small$Object {
 #pragma pack(1)